oguzbilgener/qca-node/README.md

 ### Deploying the App

 The prebuilt container image can be deployed to any cloud container service.
 The live demo runs on a simple, three-node cluster on Amazon Elastic Kubernetes Service.
 The web service is exposed via an ALB Ingress Controller (configuration can be found in deploy/qca-node-ingress.yaml) which sets up an Application Load Balancer.
 There is also an ExternalDNS service in the same cluster that creates DNS records in Route53 from the ALB Ingress configuration.
-Right now I'm hesitant to share the yaml files for configuring that and the EKS cluster as I don't believe I have perfected all the settings yet.

-Warning: This project is currently not using any secret management tool and all configuration is provided via environment variables.

 ### Command Line Utility